robmoss/git-is-my-lab-book/src/learning-objectives.md

 ## Version control concepts

-After completing [this section](version-control/), you should be able to identify how to apply version control concepts to some of your existing work.
+After completing [this section](version-control/), you should be able to identify how to apply version control concepts to your existing work.
-This includes be able to:
+This includes being able to:

 - Identify projects and tasks for which version control would be suitable;